rook/rook/Documentation/ceph-filesystem.md

 Before Rook can start provisioning storage, a StorageClass needs to be created based on the filesystem.
 This is needed for Kubernetes to interoperate with the CSI driver to create persistent volumes.

+> **IMPORTANT**: Do not use CephFS CSI driver, if the kernel is not supporting ceph quotas (kernel version <4.17) ceph-fuse client will be used as the default mounter.
+During upgrade you will be hitting a ceph-csi [bug](https://github.com/ceph/ceph-csi/issues/703). you need to follow [upgrade steps](ceph-upgrade.md#1.-Update-the-Rook-Operator) which requires node draining.

 > **NOTE**: This example uses the CSI driver, which is the preferred driver going forward for K8s 1.13 and newer.
 Examples are found in the [CSI CephFS](https://github.com/rook/rook/tree/{{ branchName }}/cluster/examples/kubernetes/ceph/csi/cephfs) directory.
 For an example of a volume using the flex driver (required for K8s 1.12 and earlier), see the [Flex Driver](#flex-driver) section below.

 Save this storage class definition as `storageclass.yaml`: